 - How extensive is the damage to the roof?

-- If it is, most insurance companies will not allow a partial cleanup meaning the whole of the attic insulation will need to be removed!
+- If your raccoon damage is covered by insurance, most insurance companies will not allow a partial cleanup and require that all of the attic insulation is removed and replaced.

 - Is there any damage to the A/C ducting?